-The bedroom was a dimly lit box.
-It had no flavor, no personality, no zest.
-Yet it was intended as a bedroom for a nine-year-old girl named Riley who was battling brain cancer.
-Megan, from the blog Balanced Home, who has four children of her own, decided that this girl needed a fun, pretty bedroom to call her own.Continue to 20 of 20 below.
+This bedroom was a dimly lit box that had no flavor and no personality.
+Even worse, this was to be a bedroom for a nine-year-old girl, Riley, who was battling brain cancer.
+Megan, from the blog Balancing Home, has four children of her own and decided that Riley should have a fun, lively bedroom.Continue to 20 of 20 below.

 20 of 20